Optimisation of Quantum Hamiltonian Evolution: From Two Projection Operators to Local Hamiltonians: Efficient Simulation of Local Hamiltonian Evolution

 \section{Efficient Simulation of Local Hamiltonian Evolution}

-We now construct a rapidly converging series expansion for $\exp(-iHt)$.
+We now construct a rapidly converging series expansion for $\exp(-iHt)$, where $H$ is any local efficiently computable Hamiltonian.
 (The reason for decomposing the Hamiltonian into block-diagonal parts appears later in Section \ref{chebyser}.)
 It is well-known that an expansion in terms of the Chebyshev polynomials provides uniform approximation for any bounded function, with fast convergence of the series \cite{Arfken}.
 We use such an expansion for $\exp(-iHt)$, interpreting all matrix functions as their power series expansions \cite{TalEzer}.